Banner

 Impact at home

-- Entertainment in World War IIRecreation and entertainment was an important component of the military presence in most Queensland towns occupied by service men and women.
-Often the pictures, dances and music were used to ‘escape’ the reality of war, if only for a moment.
+Recreation and entertainment was an important component of the military presence in most Queensland towns occupied by service men and women.
+Often the pictures, dances and music were used to ‘escape’ the reality of war, if only for a moment. -

 The impact of war at home